Daniel Ezra: Early life

 Ezra was born in Birmingham, England.
 Both his paternal and maternal grandparents were from Jamaica.
 Growing up, he was a fan of Harry Potter, Philip Pullman books, and The Lord of the Rings.
 He grew up playing basketball, but stopped sports when he began acting.

 Ezra attended Great Barr School, now known as Fortis Academy in Great Barr, Birmingham.
+He went on to train at East 15 Acting School.

 Career

-Ezra wasn't interested in acting until he turned 18.
+Ezra was not interested in acting until he turned 16 when a teacher at school convinced him to take a role in a school production.
 On stage, Ezra appeared as Sebastian in Twelfth Night and was nominated for an Ian Charleson Award.

 After making his screen debut in the 2014 television film Murdered by My Boyfriend, Ezra began appearing in BBC dramas, including Undercover and The Missing.
 In 2018, Ezra had a recurring role in the British fantasy drama A Discovery of Witches.

 In March 2018, Ezra was cast in a leading role in the American sports drama series All American, which marked his U.S. acting debut and required him to use an American accent.
 Once he learned that he had received the role, he spent as much time as he could in South Central Los Angeles and carried a football with him everywhere so that he could practice his accent and learn about the local culture.
-His favorite rapper, Nipsey Hussle, was from Crenshaw, where the show takes place, so Ezra also studied every song and interview of Nipsey Hussle as a way of practicing his American accent.
+His favorite rapper, Nipsey Hussle, was from Crenshaw, where the show takes place, so Ezra also studied every song and interview of Hussle as a way of practicing his American accent.
 He did not have an accent coach.
 In addition, Spencer Paysinger, the real-life football player on whom Ezra's character is based, drove Ezra and his costar Taye Diggs around his local neighborhood so that they could understand the neighborhood dynamics.
 To prepare for the show, Ezra also watched the NFL Network constantly to learn about the rules of American football.
-Ezra first realized the show was successful when he attempted to walk in Times Square and was recognized by many fans.
+Ezra first realised the show was successful when he attempted to walk in Times Square and was recognised by fans who approached him.

+In October 2024, it was announced that Ezra would be joining Glen Powell in the Edgar Wright And Paramount feature The Running Man.